escapin/EVotingMachine/README.txt

 Additional side effect analysis
 ================

-As mentioned in the paper, we have used results that calling the logging component only has benign side effects.
-The results provided by Joana are listed in folder "sideeffects".
+As mentioned in Sect.
+IV-F the paper, we have used results that calling the logging component only has benign side effects.
+The results provided by the PDG computed by Joana are listed in folder "sideeffects".
 For each caller context (i.e., calling method), an upper bound of affected heap locations is listed.
 These locations do not appear syntactically in the specification of the respective methods.
 Therefore, it can be assumed without loss of generality that these side effects were not present at all.